WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/applying-styles-with-stylesheets.md

 # Applying Styles From a Stylesheet

-In the previous section, the block had applied its own styles by an inline `style` attribute.
+In the previous step, the block had applied its own styles by an inline `style` attribute.
 While this might be adequate for very simple components, you will quickly find that it becomes easier to write your styles by extracting them to a separate stylesheet file.

 The editor will automatically generate a class name for each block type to simplify styling.
-It can be accessed from the object argument passed to the edit and save functions:
+It can be accessed from the object argument passed to the edit and save functions.
+In step 2, we will create a stylesheet to use that class name.

 {% codetabs %}
 {% ES5 %}